iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 0 - Set Event Thresholds

-Set thresholds and shared hysteresis for IR sensors
+Set thresholds and shared hysteresis for IR sensors.
+This command is only supported in protocol version 1.5 or greater.

 <table>
   <tr>